JetBrains/guide/site/pytest/links/pytest-v-unittest/index.md

   - testing
   - pytest
 author: mahataqi
-subtitle: Python, being a versatile and widely used programming language, offers several testing frameworks to facilitate the testing process.
-Two prominent choices are pytest and unittest, both of which come with their own sets of features and advantages.
+subtitle: Two prominent choices are pytest and unittest, both of which come with their own sets of features and advantages.
 thumbnail: ./thumbnail.png
 linkURL: "https://blog.jetbrains.com/pycharm/2024/03/pytest-vs-unittest/"
 ---